-Where Does DaVinci Resolve Save Project?
+Where Does DaVinci Resolve Save Projects (Windows, Mac)

-For Windows, it could be also found in the “C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\Resolve Disk Database”.
+For Windows, it could also be found in the “C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\Resolve Disk Database.

 Step #1: Click on the “Project Manager” icon